Facebook iconClaude Code Tips: 10 Real Productivity Workflows for 2026

 • 40% faster code review cycles

-The 30-minute investment pays dividends for months.
+The 30-minute investment pays dividends for months and becomes the foundation for long-term Claude Code productivity.

 Tip 2: Plan Mode: Explore, Plan, Code, Commit